TypeStrong/tsify/README.md

 * `compilerOptions.declaration` - See [tsify#15](https://github.com/TypeStrong/tsify/issues/15)
 * `compilerOptions.out`, `compilerOptions.outDir`, and `compilerOptions.noEmit` - Use Browserify's file output options instead.
 These options are overridden because **tsify** writes its intermediate JavaScript output to an internal memory store instead of to the filesystem.
 * `files` - Use Browserify's file input options instead.
 This is necessary because Browserify needs to know which file(s) are the entry points to your program.
+* `compilerOptions.sourceMaps` - Source maps are only generated if the `--debug` option is set on Browserify.
+* `compilerOptions.inlineSourceMaps` - Generated source maps are always inline.

 ### Watchify?